ray-project/ray-llm/models/README.md

   model_id: mosaicml/mpt-7b-instruct
   # Id of the model on Hugging Face Hub.
 Can also be a disk path.
 Defaults to model_id if not specified.
   hf_model_id: mosaicml/mpt-7b-instruct
-  # vLLM keyword arguments passed when constructing the model.
+  # LLM engine keyword arguments passed when constructing the model.
   engine_kwargs:
     trust_remote_code: true
   # Optional Ray Runtime Environment configuration.
 See Ray documentation for more details.